Learn more about the route

 The preferred route for the new connection runs alongside the Trans Pennine Trail to the south of the River Don to join existing cables in the Woodhead Tunnel.

-As part of the project, the Trans Pennine Trail would need to be temporarily diverted to allow for our work but would remain open throughout the project’s construction.
+As part of the project, the Trans Pennine Trail will need to be temporarily diverted to allow for our work but would remain open throughout the project’s construction.
 We have worked with local technical stakeholders and landowners to identify the best route for the temporary diversion, which follows the existing track to the north of the River Don.
-The diverted trail will cross the river using two new bridges – one permanent at the car park end, the other temporary.
+The diverted trail will cross the river using two new bridges – one at the car park end will be permanent, and the other temporary.

-Construction of a new sealing end compound and the associated replacement terminal pylon would be required at Wogden Foot to connect the new underground infrastructure to the remaining overhead line.
-At the western end the new cable connection would join up with the cables running through the Woodhead Tunnel.
+Construction of a new sealing end compound and the associated replacement terminal pylon is required at Wogden Foot to connect the new underground infrastructure to the remaining overhead line.
+At the western end, the new cable connection will join up with the cables running through the Woodhead Tunnel.

-The current indicative programme is that, subject to all necessary approvals and consents, on site works will commence in 2020 and take approximately two years to complete.
+Planning permission was granted by both Barnsley Council and the Peak District National Park Authority in summer 2020.
+The current indicative programme is that, subject to all necessary approvals and consents, on site works will commence in spring 2021 and take approximately two years to complete.

-Please click here to see a map of the the proposed route:
+Please click here to see a map of the the new route.